Dqy719/dqy719/_portfolio/peoplelens-outreach-automation.md

 **Path 2 (replied)** handles a contact who responded but never committed to a meeting.
 There is a relationship but no momentum.
 This path writes a LinkedIn DM and has to maintain continuity with the prior touches without recycling the same angle.

 **Path 3 (cold)** handles a contact who has never responded to anything.
-There is no relationship to draw on, so the message leads with content, a whitepaper, rather than with an ask.
+There is no relationship to draw on, so the message leads with content, a whitepaper, a flyer, rather than with an ask.

 Collapsing these into one path was the failure mode of every off-the-shelf tool the team evaluated.
 A warm lead who receives cold outreach framing notices immediately, and the relationship ends up worse than if nothing had been sent.